 Not everyone has the need for a large amount of coverage, but that doesn’t mean you should forgo it altogether.
 Even having a small amount of coverage in place as part of an overall strategy can help cover some costs, give you access to valuable features, and help reduce the financial, emotional, and physical burden on you and your loved ones often associated with long-term care.

-While planning for long-term care can be daunting, avoiding it altogether can pose many challenges down the road.
-Figuring out a plan now for how to address the need will help provide you and your family with peace of mind that you’ve prepared for the future.
+While preparing for long-term care can be daunting, avoiding it altogether can pose many challenges down the road.
+Figuring out a strategy now for how to address the need will help provide you and your family with peace of mind that you’ve prepared for the future.

 2 Edem Hado and Harriet Komisar, “Long-Term Services and Supports,” AARP Public Policy Institute, August 2019.

-3 “Caregiving in the U.S.,” AARP Public Policy Institute and National Alliance for Caregiving, June 2015.
+3 “Caregiving in the U.S. 2020,” AARP Public Policy Institute and National Alliance for Caregiving, November 2020.